-Additionally, immunotherapy is being brought into muscle-invasive bladder cancer (MIBC) and non–MIBC.
-Moreover, the modality may have utility in combination with chemoradiation for patients with muscle-invasive disease.
+Additionally, immunotherapy is being brought into muscle-invasive bladder cancer (MIBC) and non–MIBC, and the modality may have utility in combination with chemoradiation in MIBC.

 Chemotherapy Gives Way to Checkpoint Inhibition in Second-Line mBC

-In the frontline setting, cisplatin has demonstrated improved survival rates with some curative benefit; however, up to two-thirds of patients with mBC are cisplatin-ineligible due to comorbidities and are not able to derive benefit and generally have poor outcomes.
+In the frontline setting, cisplatin has demonstrated improved survival rates with some curative benefit.
+However, up to two-thirds of patients with mBC are cisplatin ineligible because of comorbidities; they cannot derive benefit from cisplatin and generally have poor outcomes.

-In April and May 2017, respectively, the FDA approved atezolizumab and pembrolizumab for the first-line treatment of previously untreated patients with cisplatin-ineligible disease based on findings from cohort 1 of the phase 2 IMvigor210 trial and phase 2 KEYNOTE-052 trials, respectively.
-The objective response rate (ORR) was 24% with atezolizumab and 28.6% with pembrolizumab.1,2
+In April and May 2017, respectively, the FDA approved atezolizumab and pembrolizumab for the first-line treatment of previously untreated patients with cisplatin-ineligible disease based on findings from cohort 1 of the phase 2 IMvigor210 (NCT02108652) and phase 2 KEYNOTE-052 (NCT02335424) trials, respectively.
+The objective response rate was 24% with atezolizumab and 28.6% with pembrolizumab.1,2

-However, in May 2018, the FDA issued a safety alert of decreased survival with single-agent atezolizumab or pembrolizumab among patients with mBC who have not received prior therapy and who have low PD-L1 expression based on findings from the ongoing phase 3 IMvigor130 (NCT02807636) and KEYNOTE-361 (NCT02853305) trials.3,4 As such, updates to the agents’ labels require the use of an FDA-approved companion diagnostic to determine PD-L1 expression for patients with advanced cisplatin-ineligible bladder cancer.
+However, in May 2018, the FDA issued a safety alert of decreased survival with single-agent atezolizumab or pembrolizumab among patients with mBC who have not received prior therapy and who have low PD-L1 expression; the alert was based on findings from the ongoing phase 3 IMvigor130 (NCT02807636) and KEYNOTE-361 (NCT02853305) trials.3,4 As such, updates to the agents’ labels require the use of an FDA-approved companion diagnostic to determine PD-L1 expression for patients with advanced cisplatin-ineligible bladder cancer.

 Chemotherapy Combos Yield Underwhelming Data in the Metastatic Setting